 Making File Names Clear

 Loan submissions often come with messy file names like “scan001” or “finaldoc,” which can be confusing for underwriters.
-Heron automatically renames and organizes files so everything is easy to find.

 Validating Borrower Data